 - The Third Extended File system (Ext3).
 Tivoli Provisioning Manager for Images can natively write files on Ext3.
-This means that the product can create and format Ext3 partitions, and can add, delete, and modify files on these partitions. - The Fourth Extended File system (Ext4) is supported only in Red-Hat Enterprise Linux (RHEL) 6 system profiles.
-Moreover, in a cloning system profile, the /boot partition must be in Ext3. - Partitions UUID and labels - LVM file system
+This means that the product can create and format Ext3 partitions, and can add, delete, and modify files on these partitions. - The Fourth Extended File system (Ext4) is supported in Red-Hat Enterprise Linux (RHEL) since version 6, for system profiles, virtual images and direct migrations.

+- · Partitions UUID and labels - LVM file system